Trilogy Systems: Trilogy forms

-In 1980, he determined he had lost control of the company and decided to leave.
-Still interested in the compatible mainframe market, Amdahl formed Trilogy in 1980.
+In 1980, Amdahl determined he had lost control of the company and decided to leave.
+Still interested in the compatible mainframe market, he formed Trilogy in 1980.
 His idea was to solve the complexity problem by producing all of the circuit boards on a single wafer, known as wafer scale integration (WSI).
 Instead of making many small boards and wiring them together inside the computer, they would all be printed on a single wafer which would carry the connections patterned using the same process.
 The design called for a computer chip that was 2.5 inch on one side.
 At the time, computer chips of only 0.25 inch on a side could be reliably manufactured.

 The downside to this approach was that if any one of the "circuit boards" was non-functional, the entire wafer would have to be discarded.
 The chance this would happen would approach 100% at the complexity levels involved.
 As with other WSI projects, Trilogy's chip design relied on redundancy, that is replication of functional units.
 If one unit was not fabricated properly, it would be switched out through on-chip wiring and another correctly functioning copy would be used.
-All critical gates would be produced in triplicate, and after fabricating the system would be tested to determine which were working using a "voting" system, if any circuit disagreed with its two partners it would be considered broken.
+All critical gates would be produced in triplicate, and, after fabricating, the system would be tested to determine which were working using a "voting" system: if any circuit disagreed with its two partners, it would be considered broken.
 That circuit would then be disconnected using a laser.